prncss-xyz/zustand-optics/README.md

 activate()
 ```

 Returns a pair.
-The first value is a boolean reprenting wether the focus has the target value.
+The first value is a boolean representing whether the focus is equal to target.
 The second value is a callback setting focus to target value.

 ```typescript
 isEqual<A>(a: A, b: A): boolean